Drafting Cover Letters

 Personalizing your letter goes far beyond addressing it to a particular person, however.
 An employer wants to know why you are writing and how your personal skills and attributes can contribute to the organization.
 Relate what you know about the employer's type of work and how the work matches your interests, skills and experience by highlighting information contained in your resume.
 In order to do this, you will need to do some preliminary research on the employer before you send out your letter.
-The Career Services Office has many resources available to help you with this task.
+The Office of Career and Professional Development has many resources available to help you with this task.
 In addition, many employers have their own web sites that describe in detail the type of work they do.
 The information that you gather in your research will enable to you show that the decision to write to the employer was an informed one, rather than one based simply on an employer's name appearing on a generic list.

 Your cover letter should be in standard business format and printed on

 the same bond paper as your resume.
 In addition to being

 persuasive, it is important that your letter be well-organized, concise,

 grammatically correct and error-free.
 It should not exceed one page of

 approximately three brief paragraphs.
 Finally, always remember to sign

 Whether to send a thank-you letter after an interview (both screening interviews and callback interviews) is a personal decision.
 If you choose to send a thank-you letter, be mindful of the following: